 A new chapter XI is added for special measures to enhance maritime safety under this resolution.
 According to these guidelines, it has 2 Annexes:

-- Annex A: Guidelines on enhance survey programme of inspection during survey of bulk carrier.
+- Annex A: Guidelines on enhancing survey programme of inspection during survey of bulk carrier.

-- Annex B: Guidelines on enhance survey programme of inspection during survey of oil tankers.
+- Annex B: Guidelines on enhancing survey programme of inspection during survey of oil tankers.

 The chapters can be briefly described as: